ZiggyV/gulp-sass-boilerplate/readme.md

 <link rel="stylesheet" href="/bower_components/animate.css/animate.css" />
 <!-- endbower -->
 ```
 > Notice how the asset gets injected automatically?
 Pretty neat, right?
 This just proves how powerful this feature is!
-You can install and use a Bower package with just one command without the need of updating your files manually.
+You can install and use Bower packages with just one command without the need of updating your files manually.

 **HTML/SCSS files not updating automatically?**
 If there are any problems, it's probally due to an incorrect `main` field in the package's `bower.json` file.
 This field value determines which asset the `wiredep` task is going to inject in our HTML/SCSS.
 Luckily for us we can [override](https://github.com/taptapship/wiredep#bower-overrides "Override bower.json") this value in our own `bower.json`.